fiftymileradius/dealsup/README.md

 The right to object.
 You have the right to object to our processing of your Personal Data.
 The right of restriction.
 You have the right to request that we restrict the processing of your personal information.
 The right to data portability.
 You have the right to be provided with a copy of the information we have on you in a structured, machine-readable and commonly used format.
 The right to withdraw consent.
-You also have the right to withdraw your consent at any time where Overpass Ltd relied on your consent to process your personal information.
+You also have the right to withdraw your consent at any time where DealsUp relied on your consent to process your personal information.
 Please note that we may ask you to verify your identity before responding to such requests.

 You have the right to complain to a Data Protection Authority about our collection and use of your Personal Data.
 For more information, please contact your local data protection authority in the European Economic Area (EEA).